-	Peter is an adult psychoanalytic / integrative psychotherapist who is an accredited member of the BACP and who works with individuals and couples who present with a wide range of presentations including depression, anxiety, personality disorders, eating disorders, relationship and attachment issues.
+Dr Peter Slater is an adult psychoanalytic/ integrative psychotherapist who is an accredited member of the BACP and who works with individuals and couples who present with a wide range of presentations including depression, anxiety, personality disorders, eating disorders, relationship and attachment issues.
 He has worked in private practice for 18 years.

 He is also a highly specialist child and adolescent psychoanalytic psychotherapist who has worked for 15 years in NHS settings and works with parents and infants, young children, adolescents, parents and families.
 He was trained and obtained his professional doctorate in child psychotherapy at the Tavistock Clinic in London where he has also worked as a visiting lecturer.
 He has also held a visiting lecturer post at the Anna Freud Centre.

 Peter works psychoanalytically with children and young people who present with the following issues:

 Emerging Personality Disorders

 Children, young people suffering from early experiences of abuse, neglect or deprivation

 Children and young people who are fostered or adopted

 Peter is trained to offer open ended psychotherapy or short tern or brief interventions.
 He is fully trained in Mentalization Based Treatments (MBT) with adolescents and families and has extensive experience of working with parents, couples.
 Mentalization based treatment is an evidenced based treatment for young people with emerging personality disorders and adults with borderline personality disorder.